patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 Now that we have a working "user" service that will handle registering and validating user information, we should add some new "/api/" authentication routes to add the functionality to our API.  **NOTE:** Since we do not have a UI to gather user information for registration and validation, we must make use of an API testing application such as [**Postman**](https://www.getpostman.com/) (installed on the lab machines) to provide POST data to our new routes.

-Since our new routes will be accepting input (via JSON, POSTed to the route), we will need the "body-parser" module.
+Since our new routes will be accepting input (via JSON, posted to the route), we will need the "body-parser" module.

 Install the module using npm and "require" it near the top of your server.js file: